-Homes First currently operates 4 shelters, 2 respite sites and 13 housing sites, providing a home and support to more than 750 seniors, families, and single adults.
-Our shelters and housing programs are located throughout the Greater Toronto Area.
+Homes First currently operates 10 emergency shelters and 14 housing sites, providing a home and support to more than 1,400 seniors, families, and single adults.
+Our shelters and housing programs are located throughout Toronto.
 To learn more about how we operate, see our Strategic Plan.

 Homes come in many shapes and sizes but each is a safe, stable refuge and allows us to connect to others.
 Everyone needs a home.
 With a home, people can be part of a community, obtain ID, register for social services, and keep in touch with family and friends.
 With a home, people gain respect, dignity and the ability to care for themselves and others.

-The housing first approach was pioneered by Homes First over thirty years ago.
+The housing first approach was pioneered by Homes First over 30 years ago.
 Through experience and research we know that: